ZEP-Arter/KNT/README.md

 If you would like to run the code from within the IDE, plesae download and install XNA ( zip file for downloads included. )

+A virtual image was not necessary because our release should run on every windows machine.

 Enjoy!